Dhamodharan2006/MixQuant-Sensitivity-Aware-Mixed-Precision-Quantization/README.md

 - **No target hardware.** All benchmarks run on a free Kaggle T4 GPU, not on edge/mobile hardware (e.g., Qualcomm Hexagon DSP or NPUs), which have different quantization sensitivity profiles and kernel support.
 - **No batching / throughput testing.** Latency is measured per-sequence, not under realistic batched serving load.
 - **Manual policy assignment.** The mixed-precision policy (which group gets which bit-width) was assigned by hand after inspecting the sensitivity chart — this is a case study, not yet an automated framework that would generalize to a new model without human intervention.
+- **QLoRA memory measurement context.** The peak memory for the "Mixed PTQ + Targeted QLoRA" row (4069.7 MB) was captured while the model was still in a training-ready state (`prepare_model_for_kbit_training` active), which retains optimizer states and gradient buffers.
+This is not a clean inference-only memory footprint; re-measuring in a fresh kernel with adapters merged is the next step.
-- **QLoRA adapter overhead is unmerged.** The QAT row's higher latency/memory reflects adapters running alongside the quantized base layers at inference, not fused into them — a real production build would need an adapter-merging step, which is not implemented here.
+- **QLoRA adapter overhead is unmerged.** The QLoRA row's latency reflects adapters running alongside the quantized base layers at inference, not fused into them — a real production build would need an adapter-merging step, which is not implemented here.

 ---